 Collectively, these crimes cover a wide variety of illegal acts, such as:

 - Possessing child pornography

 - Promoting child pornography

-For example, did you know that teenagers can potentially be charged with child pornography for sexting with other teenagers?
+Did you know that teenagers can potentially be charged with child pornography for “sexting” with other teenagers?

 However, it is still possible for teens to face felony exploitation charges for sexting if certain aggravating factors are present.

-Additionally, it is important to understand what “possessing” child pornography means in general.
-In an age where we use computers for pretty much everything – even carrying them around in our pockets – it is all too easy to download illicit pornographic material without ever realizing it.
+It is important to understand what “possessing” child pornography means in general.
+In an age where we use computers for pretty much everything – even carrying them around in our pockets – it is all too easy to download illicit pornographic material without ever even realizing it.

 Does this count as possession?
 What if you open it, realize what it is, and try to delete it?
 What if you were not the one who downloaded the material?
 What if someone hacks into your computer and – unbeknownst to you – uses it to store and distribute child pornography?